babylouie28/renoise-ng/lua/com.neurogami.OscJumper.xrnx/notes.md

 This could be based off some controllable aspect of the gesture; finger count or Y or Y.

-We could map X (lef/right) to some set of paired tracks, with the client UI changing color to indicate what pair would be effected.
+We could map X (lef/right) to some set of paired tracks, with the client UI changing color to indicate what pair would be affected.

 If we kept that number small (4?) but used a decent range (two feet?) then you could move to a track-pair quickly without having to be super precise.
 Then, if a track-pair were active, use a clear gesture (circle? ) to do the volume swap.